Timeline - European ministerial meetings in 2011

 - Leaders near agreement on bank recapitalisation -- how to leverage their rescue fund to try to stop bond market contagion.

-- Leaders also agreed to scale up the EFSF to about 1 trillion euros and to recapitalise European banks to an estimated 106 billion euros ($147 billion).
+- Leaders also agree to scale up the EFSF to about 1 trillion euros and to recapitalise European banks to an estimated 106 billion euros ($147 billion).

 November 29 - Euro zone ministers meeting in Brussels.